 Generally, an ultrasound exam can be used as early as 6 weeks after your LMP.
 This type of method for measuring the development of your pregnancy is typically considered to be the most accurate.
-It can also detect potential risks early in pregnancy, such as your risk of miscarriage or an ectopic pregnancy.
+It can also detect potential risks early in pregnancy, like an ectopic pregnancy or your chances of miscarriage.
 This is why it can be beneficial to schedule one before you move forward with one of your options of parenting, adoption, or abortion.
 Either of these conditions will usually require immediate medical treatment.

 Facing an Unexpected Pregnancy: Where Do I Go From Here?